Zapper-fi/protocol/docs/api/endpoints/portfolio.md

 |------------|-------------------------------------------------------------------------|-----------|
 | `jobId`    | Unique identifier for the computation job                               | `ID!`     |
 | `status`   | Current status of the job               | `String!` |

-Note that these mutations and query are only necessary for Bitcoin and Solana addresses.
-For EVM-compatible networks, you can directly use the portfolio query described in the previous sections.

 ## Best Practices